hassanhashmy/cloudformation/README.md

 These templates required some minor changes so please read the template that how these are written and then start implementation.
 Basic help is mention below.

 # Basic Help
 - Choose the region and define in template.
 This is design for Sydney region
+- This template is design for 12 different applications so edit it as per your requirement.
 - First Create 2 s3 buckets by using folder number 1 as per your required name and upload all templates to 1st bucket.
 Leave blank other bucket for application code
 - Then run IAM-Role-FlowLogs.yaml from Standalone folder
 - Run VPC master